turingschool/lesson_plans/ruby_02-web_applications_with_ruby/outlines/models_databases_relationships.markdown

 #### Draft Schema for Etsy (15 minutes)

 * By yourself, try to draft a schema for Etsy.
-Be sure to include store, owner, items, and categories.
+Be sure to include store, items, and categories.
 * Share with a partner.
 * Share.